xllcrn/Chess/README.md

 - Chessmate
 - Pawn promotion
 - hasmoved not an attribute of piece anymore (only board role).
 Hasmoved is stored in the board map, the value becomes a tuple of pointer piece and the boolean.
+- Castling short & long